oven-sh/bun/README.md

 ### Make permament bun on your machine

-Also please add this lines on ~/.bashrc
+Also if you use Linux, please add this lines on ~/.bashrc

 ```sh
 sudo nano ~/.bashrc